Etta D. Pisano, M.D.

 Dr. Etta Pisano joined the Medical University of South Carolina (MUSC) as Vice President for Medical Affairs and Dean of the College of Medicine on July 1, 2010.
 Prior to accepting the position at MUSC, Etta served as Vice Dean for Academic Affairs at the University of North Carolina (UNC) School of Medicine, Kenan Professor of Radiology and Biomedical Engineering, Director of the UNC Biomedical Research Imaging Center, and Director of the N.C.
 Translational and Clinical Sciences Institute.
 She is an expert in breast cancer imaging and, from 1989 to 2005, she served as the Chief of Breast Imaging at UNC Hospitals.
 Her undergraduate degree in Philosophy is from Dartmouth College and her medical degree is from Duke University.
 Etta’s professional interests center around the development, application and testing of imaging technology for the early detection and diagnosis of breast cancer and other breast problems.

-Recently she co-founded her own company, NextRay, Inc, which will commercialize a device she and the other cofounders invented, a technology which creates medical images using x-rays through diffraction enhanced imaging which provides superior image quality at a dose that is substantially lower than is currently available.
+She co-founded her own company, NextRay, Inc, which will commercialize a device she and the other cofounders invented, a technology which creates medical images using x-rays through diffraction enhanced imaging which provides superior image quality at a dose that is substantially lower than is currently available.
 This will be most important to children and young adults, and young women undergoing breast cancer screening.